Shanush/os161tests/collabasst2/README.md

 * The code contains planning of what to test.
 Planning was done on the basis of Edwin and Shanush's code.
 Testcases may not have been covered.
 So please add more.
 * Make sure to delete test.file in your root folder before starting the test

+### How to use:
+Make a folder in userland/testbin/ called collabasst2 In that folder, copy the files (collabasst2.c, Makefile) in this git to the new folder.
+Consider hardlinking.
+Added collabasst2 to the Makefile of userland/tesbin/Makefile